jerryagenyi/rcap-firebase/docs/PROTOTYPE_DOCUMENTATION.md

-# RCAP Prototype: Detailed Feature Documentation
+# CCIP Prototype: Detailed Feature Documentation

 ## 1. Introduction

-The **Risk Communication Activity Platform (RCAP)** is a comprehensive web application designed to be the central nervous system for public health organisations.
+The **Crisis Communication Intelligence Platform (CCIP)** is a comprehensive web application designed to be the central nervous system for public health organisations.
 It addresses the critical challenge of coordinating, tracking, and analyzing health-related activities across complex hierarchical structures, from national ministries down to local community officers.

 **Purpose**: To replace fragmented systems (spreadsheets, emails, paper forms) with a single, data-driven platform that enhances efficiency, provides real-time insights, and improves the effectiveness of public health interventions.